ocrest/broccoli-sass-image-vars/README.md

 });
 ```

-In the case, when you pass to plugin a broccoli tree from another plugin ([broccoli-imagemin](https://github.com/xulai/broccoli-imagemin), for example), you must specify the prefix with
+In the second case, when you pass to the plugin a broccoli tree, created by another plugin ([broccoli-imagemin](https://github.com/xulai/broccoli-imagemin), for example), you must specify the prefix with
 the option `url_prefix`:

 `Brocfile.js`